May 03, 2024

 ๐Ÿ’ถ IT'S SETTLED.
 My husband's pension finally arrived (you might remember that his assistance allowance and severance pay had already been liquidated).
 It would be a nice amount, if we didn't have the damned house mortgage to repay still...seven more years of this crap.

 ๐Ÿฅถ WINTER IN SPRING.
 The weather has been unseasonably warm in the first half of April, only to totally backflip in the second.
 I even had to turn on the heating for five days, for goodness' sake.
-Icy winds, strong rains, hailstorms, sometimes intermittent rainfall and sunshine bouts in the space of an hour or two...I'm not a fan of summer (understatement of the century), but this has been brutal, especially coming from the high of those prematurely warm days...
+Icy winds, strong rains, hailstorms, sometimes intermittent rainfall and sunshine bouts in the space of an hour or two...I'm not a fan of summer (understatement of the century), but this has been brutal, especially coming down from the high of those prematurely warm days...

 Since I was on hiatus (and exhausted...what's new?), I haven't blog-hopped at all in April, so I've got nothing ๐Ÿ™.
 But I've already started to reprise my normal routine, so this section will be operative in my next monthly recap!